godotengine/godot-docs/about/complying_with_licenses.rst

 Printing the licensing text using the :ref:`print() <class_@GlobalScope_method_print>` function may be enough on platforms where a global output log is readable.
-This is the case on desktop platforms, Android and HTML5 (but not iOS and UWP).
+This is the case on desktop platforms, Android and HTML5 (but not iOS).

 Accompanying file
 ^^^^^^^^^^^^^^^^^